Grace Nweke: NSW Swifts

+After the 2024 ANZ Premiership season had completed, Nweke was announced to play for the NSW Swifts for the 2025 Suncorp Super Netball season, making her still eligible for the Silver Ferns 2024 season but not the 2025.
+Nweke was voted Most Valuable Player for the Swifts 2025 season and was resigned with the NSW Swifts for the 2026 season..
+After the Commonwealth Games Nweke announced she was not returning to the Swifts for the 2027 season.

+Sydney Sirens

+In 2026 she signed a three-year contract to play for the Sydney Sirens beginning in the 2027 season.

+International career

 New Zealand

 Despite her 2019 performance in the ANZ Premiership, Nweke was not selected for the 2019 Netball World Cup by Noeline Taurua, who cited fitness issues and her age.

 Nweke made her national debut on 22 September 2021 against England in a 2021 Taini Jamison Trophy Series match but this ended in disappointment as the team lost 55-45.
 In 2021 she was nominated at the Halberg Awards for the Emerging Talent Award but lost out to swimmer Erika Fairweather.

 Nweke was selected for the 2022 Commonwealth Games and was noted as having a standout performance in the Bronze medal final against England, when New Zealand won 55-48.
 Nweke's stellar performance was again followed up in the 2022 Constellation Cup against the Australian Diamonds having never come up against Australian players her shooting form was noted as being flawless, despite this, the Silver Ferns ended up losing the tournament 2-2 to the Australian Diamonds.